ktraff/style-guides/style/javascript.md

 though we wrote it, its primary sources lives in a different repository.

+Imports should be alphabetized by the name of the library as best as possible.

 **Named Imports**
 Named imports should go on the same line, when possible.
 When 3+ named imports are imported, break each named import onto its own line.